Popular Bali liveaboards Explore all liveaboards

 What To Expect On A Bali Liveaboard

 Liveaboards in Bali offer dive cruises to nearby hotspot dive areas such as Komodo & Lombok.
-Bali is perfect for liveaboard dive cruises which set sail from here as it has an easily accessible international airport.
-Numerous Indonesian liveaboards choose this amazing island as their departure point due to the close access it has to fantastic diving.
-The island itself remains unspoilt even after years of tourism, owing to the fantastic measures taken by the community to look after Bali.
-It's a very popular tourist destination, with ideal conditions for surfers, a vibrant nightlife, ancient palaces, and some of the best diving sites in Indonesia.
+Bali is perfect for liveaboard dive safari, which set sail from here as it has an easily accessible international airport.
+Numerous Indonesian liveaboards choose this amazing island as their departure point due to its close access to fantastic diving.
+The island remains unspoiled even after years of tourism, owing to the fantastic measures taken by the community to look after Bali.
+It's a popular tourist destination with ideal conditions for surfers, vibrant nightlife, ancient palaces, and some of the best diving sites in Indonesia.
 The National Marine Park introduced in 2010 around Bali's waters prohibits many destructive activities previously carried out by heavy industry and damaging fishing methods.

 Bali is not only surrounded by many dive sites but also offers outstanding variation between sites too.
-The waters are usually kept very clear by the currents, with Crystal Bay on Nusa Penida maintaining visibility of over 150 feet (45 m) on a good day.
+The currents usually clear the waters, with Crystal Bay on Nusa Penida maintaining visibility of over 150 feet (45 m) on a good day.
 Monster manta rays and the largest bony fish species on the planet, the sunfish (also known as Mola mola) can be seen throughout the year in many of Bali's dive sites.
-Even whale sharks have been spotted at Mangrove, located on Nusa Lembongan and a favourite of local divers.
+Even whale sharks have been spotted at Mangrove, located on Nusa Lembongan, and a favorite of local divers.

 Dive Sites Of Bali

 The sheer density of life around the Liberty Ship Wreck is probably higher than at any other site along Tulamben Bay.
-USAT Liberty lies at a depth ranging from 25 to 100 feet (8 to 30 m), allowing even Open Water certified divers to get a very good view of this magnificent wreck.
-Now enveloped in a variety of hard and soft corals, she is frequented by several pelagic species including blacktip reef sharks and oceanic whitetip sharks, giant trevallies and barracuda.
-Schooling fish sometimes enjoy following you as you make your way through the wreck, while inquisitive garden eels poke their heads through the sandy patches found around the site.
+USAT Liberty lies at a depth ranging from 25 to 100 feet (8 to 30 m), allowing even Open Water certified divers to get a good view of this magnificent wreck.
+Now enveloped in various hard and soft corals, she is frequented by several pelagic species, including blacktip reef sharks, oceanic whitetip sharks, giant trevallies, and barracuda.
+Schooling fish sometimes enjoy following you as you go through the wreck, while inquisitive garden eels poke their heads through the sandy patches around the site.

-Nusa Lembongan is one of three islands to the south-east of Bali, only around 30 minutes away by ferry.
-Currents here tend to be slightly less than Bali or Nusa Penida, and perhaps give beginner divers more options in terms of sites.
-Lembongan Bay is a stunning shallow site, with a maximum depth of 40 feet (12 m).
+Nusa Lembongan is one of three islands to the southeast of Bali, only around 30 minutes away by ferry.
+Currents here tend to be slightly less than in Bali or Nusa Penida and perhaps give beginner divers more options in terms of sites.
+Lembongan Bay is a stunning shallow site with a maximum depth of 40 feet (12 m).
 Outcrops of sweeping table corals sit at the foot of large coral bommies.
-Banded shrimp, ghost pipefish, porcelain crabs and emperor angelfish are just a handful of the species that can be found here.
+Banded shrimp, ghost pipefish, porcelain crabs, and emperor angelfish are just a handful of the species found here.